 Cover third-party liabilities like medical expenses for injured customers or visitors to your business.
 It also covers payment for legal costs in case of a lawsuit over an accident on your business premises.

 This covers the replacement of lost income if the business is affected by fire, theft, vandalism, and wind damage.

 - Errors and Omission Insurance

-These cover liabilities resulted from damage to a person or business caused by errors and omission.
-Businesses or professionals like real estate agents, investment advisors, architects, accountants, consultants, software developers will greatly benefit from this insurance coverage.
+These cover liabilities resulting from damage to a person or business caused by errors and omissions.
+Businesses or professionals like real estate agents, investment advisors, architects, accountants, consultants, and software developers will greatly benefit from this insurance coverage.

 - Data Compromise Coverage

 It covers business expenses resulting from a data breach.
-This insurance helps reimbursement of expenses like legal fees, informational materials, credit monitoring in case of a data breach.
+This insurance helps with reimbursement of expenses like legal fees, informational materials, and credit monitoring in case of a data breach.

 It protects vehicles operating on behalf of your business.
-This insurance covers leased, company-owned, personally owned vehicles used on behalf of the company.
+This insurance covers leased, company-owned, and personally-owned vehicles used on behalf of the company.
 It covers liability and damage expenses.